istio/istio/install/tools/certs/README.md

-## Generating Certificates for Bootstrapping Multicluster Chain of Trust
+# Generating Certificates for Bootstrapping Multicluster / Mesh Expansion Chain of Trust

 The directory contains a `Makefile` for generating new root and intermediate certificates.
 The following `make` targets are defined: